Sleep Study Instructions and Information

 When you come for your study, you should bring:

-- the completed “Sleep History Questionnaire” you received in the mail
+- the completed “Sleep History Questionnaire” you may have received from your physician

 - medications as prescribed